mctools/simplebuild/doc/source/about.rst

 The main active developers are currently:

 * Thomas Kittelmann (DMSC, European Spallation Source ERIC).
 Main developer.
-* Milan Klausz (Centre for Energy Research, MTA EK).
+* Milan Klausz (HUN-REN Centre for Energy Research).
 Developer and CI expert.

 Historically several other people also contributed to the development of the code.
 Of particular note is the work and support by Kalliopi Kanaki (former ESS